nguyenthaibinh/deep_text/README.md

-## A library for learning text representations
+## A library for learning text representations using Deep Learning

-The library use Convolutional nets-based Encoder-Encoder architecture.